Yonder-OSS/ICLR-2020-feature-engineering/README.md

 * Nonlinear vegetation index (NVI)
 * Renormalized difference vegetation index (RDVI)

-Many of these indices correct for issues with NDVI which suffers in certain frequency ranges. `ARVI` corrects for aerosal levels in the atmosphere which results in light scattering effects.
+Many of these indices correct for issues with NDVI which suffers in certain frequency ranges. `ARVI` corrects for aerosol levels in the atmosphere which results in light scattering effects.
 It appears that this may be a problem with some regions in Ethopia looking at a heat map for aerosal levels in the area but it is unclear if this index is really necessary.

 Additionally, the following infrared indices:
 * False color infrared (FCI)
-* Ingrared agriculture display (IGD)
+* Infrared agriculture display (IGD)

 A few other miscellaneous transforms used in some remote sensing work for crop detection:
 * Barren soil index (BSI)